neverroot/ImageShredder/README.md

 # ImageShredder
-Shredding an image with an RNG seeded with the hash of a given password
+Shredding a PNG or BMP image with an RNG seeded with the hash of a given password

 Command line interface written in python